benlue/soar/README.md

 ## What's New

-+ It's no longer necessary to convert a sql template into a sql expression by the _value()_ call like _var expr = sqlTemplate.value()_.
++ It's no longer necessary to convert a sql template into a sql expression by the _value()_ function as: _var expr = sqlTemplate.value()_.
 Actually, Sql templates and expressions will be treated as the same (v.1.2.0).

 Please refer to the [release notes](https://github.com/benlue/soar/blob/master/releaseNote.md) for details.